Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Computationally Tractable Framework

 Consider $\bs{y}_i = (\bs{u}_i, \bs{v}_i) \in \R^{(n_u + n_v) = n_y}$, $\bs{y} = \col(\bs{y}_i)_{i=1}^{N}$, where $\col(\cdot)$ is an operator to stack elements.
 Define $\bs{w} = \col(\bs{w}_i)_{i=1}^{N} \subseteq \cl{W}$ to be the private uncertainty sources for a network of agents, $\bs{\delta}_i = \col(\bs{\delta}_j)_{j\in \cl{N}_i}^{} \subseteq \Delta_i$ to be the common uncertainty sources for each agent, and $\bs{\delta} = \col(\bs{\delta}_i)_{i=1}^{N} \subseteq \Delta$ to be the common uncertainty sources for a multi-agent network, where

 Consider now the proposed optimization problem in \eqref{opt_multiagent} in a more compact format:

-where $\varepsilon := \sum_{i=1}^{N} \varepsilon_i \in (0,1)$, $\bar{\varepsilon} := \sum_{i=1}^{N} \sum_{j\in \cl{N}_i}^{} \bar{\varepsilon}_{ij} \in (0,1)$. \ifarxiv $\cl{Y}_{i}(\bs{w}_{i})\in\R^{n_y}$ and $\cl{Y}_{ij}(\bs{\delta}_{ij})\in\R^{n_y}$ are defined\footnote{Both sets have a dependency on the initial value of the state $x_{i,k}$ for each agent $i$ at each sampling time $k$.
+where $\varepsilon := \sum_{i=1}^{N} \varepsilon_i \in (0,1)$, $\bar{\varepsilon} := \sum_{i=1}^{N} \sum_{j\in \cl{N}_i}^{} \bar{\varepsilon}_{ij} \in (0,1)$. $\cl{Y}_{i}(\bs{w}_{i})\in\R^{n_y}$ and $\cl{Y}_{ij}(\bs{\delta}_{ij})\in\R^{n_y}$ are defined\footnote{Both sets have a dependency on the initial value of the state $x_{i,k}$ for each agent $i$ at each sampling time $k$.
 Given $x_{i,k}$, we here highlight the dependency of these sets on the uncertainties $\bs{w}_{i}$ and $\bs{\delta}_{ij}$ for each agent $i$ at each sampling time $k$.} by

-\else $\cl{Y}_{i}(\bs{w}_{i})\in\R^{n_y}$ is the local feasible set of each agent $i$ and can be described by constraints \eqref{local_cons} and \eqref{w_uncer}. $\cl{Y}_{ij}(\bs{\delta}_{ij})\in\R^{2 n_y}$ is the common feasible set between each agent $i$ and its neighbor $j\in \cl{N}_i$ and can be determined via \eqref{delta_uncer}. \fi It is important to notice that $\breve{\cl{Y}}_{ij}(\bs{\delta}_{ij})\in\R^{2 n_y N_i}$ represents the cylindrical extension\footnote{Cylindrical extension simply replicates the membership degrees from the existing dimensions into the new dimensions.} of $\cl{Y}_{ij}(\bs{\delta}_{ij})$.
+It is important to note that $\breve{\cl{Y}}_{ij}(\bs{\delta}_{ij})\in\R^{2 n_y N_i}$ represents the cylindrical extension\footnote{Cylindrical extension replicates the membership degrees from the existing dimensions into the new dimensions \cite[\S 4]{zadeh1997toward}.} of $\cl{Y}_{ij}(\bs{\delta}_{ij})$.
 In the subsequent parts, we refer to the constraint \eqref{private_uncer} as the agents' private chance constraints, and to the constraint \eqref{common_uncer} as the agents' common chance constraints.

-The proposed formulation \eqref{comp_opt_multiagent} is a mixed-integer quadratic optimization problem with multiple chance constraints, due to the binary variables $\{\bs{v}_i\}_{i=1}^{N}$, and the chance constraints \eqref{private_uncer}, \eqref{common_uncer}.
-It is worth to mention that the index of $\Pb_{\bs{w}}$ and $\Pb_{\bs{\delta}}$ denote the dependency on the string of random scenarios $\bs{w} \in \cl{W}$ and $\bs{\delta} \in \Delta$, respectively.
+The proposed formulation \eqref{comp_opt_multiagent} is a mixed-integer quadratic optimization problem with multiple chance constraints, due to the binary variables $\{\bs{v}_i\}_{i=1}^{N}$ and the chance constraints \eqref{private_uncer}, \eqref{common_uncer}.
+The index of $\Pb_{\bs{w}}$ and $\Pb_{\bs{\delta}}$ denote the dependency on the string of random scenarios $\bs{w} \in \cl{W}$ and $\bs{\delta} \in \Delta$, respectively.

-Building upon our previous work in \cite{Rostampour2016-zy}, we extend the so-called robust randomized approach in \cite{margellos2013stochastic} to be more applicable to handle a problem with multiple chance constraints.
-The proposed optimization problem \eqref{comp_opt_multiagent} is a stochastic program with multiple chance constraints, where $\Pb_{\bs{w}}$ and $\Pb_{\bs{\delta}}$ denote two different probability measures \ifarxiv for private uncertainty and common uncertainty sources, respectively. \else . \fi In summary, the formulation in \cite[Proposition 1]{margellos2014road} considered a worst-case chance constraint defined by
+Building upon our previous work in \cite{rostampour2016robust}, we extend the so-called robust randomized approach in \cite{margellos2014road,margellos2013stochastic} to be able to handle a problem with multiple chance constraints.
+Problem \eqref{comp_opt_multiagent} is a stochastic program with multiple chance constraints, where $\Pb_{\bs{w}}$ and $\Pb_{\bs{\delta}}$ denote two different probability measures for private and common uncertainty sources, respectively.
+In summary, one can reformulate the chance constraints in \eqref{comp_opt_multiagent} using a worst-case chance constraint defined by